IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 - Account Pool: itzmware
 - Cloud Account: Any
-- Geo: Select appropriate geo (Americas,Europe or AP)
+- Geo: Select preferred geo (Americas,Europe or AP)
 - Region: Any
 - Datacenter: Any
 - Click the + sign to enter your entry